 - You don’t have to bake the pecans but it does add a nice toastiness.

-- I use Organic, Sprouted Spelt Flour to make this recipe.
-Also, I’ve been known to increase the cinnamon add some ground cloves and a bit of allspice.
-When you want things a little more spicy:)
+- I use Organic, Sprouted Spelt Flour o make this recipe.
+Also, I’ve been known to increase the cinnamon, add some ground cloves and a bit of allspice for when you want things a little more spicy 🙂

 - Feel free to use raisins instead of dried cranberries.
 Or even dried cherries.

 - You could also add chocolate chips in place of the raisins.
-Or, add chocolate chips and raisins!
+Or, get crazy and add chocolate chips and raisins!

 - I think these would be really good with some sweetened, shredded coconut, maybe 1/2 a cup added with the oats.